rubenwardy/minetest_modding_book/_en/players/sfinv.md

 Please note that you can't cancel these, as it would be a bad user experience if you could.

-Also note that the inventory may not be visible at the time these callbacks are called.
+Also, note that the inventory may not be visible at the time these callbacks are called.
 For example, on_enter is called for the home page when a player joins the game even before they open their inventory!